enzofarina/enzofarina/README.md

 ## Hi there 👋

-CS student focused on data science and machine learning.
+I'm a Computer Science student based in Brazil, focused on data science and machine learning.

-I enjoy turning raw data into meaningful insights and building models that solve real problems.
+I mostly work with Python and data-related stuff — Pandas, NumPy, scikit-learn, and some deep learning with TensorFlow when the problem calls for it.

+I also have a background in systems programming with C and C++, as well as Java and many object-oriented programming concepts.

 ---